 Beaches of Byron Bay

-First, visit Byron Beach, the main beach for some sun and fun.
-Many people visit the beach from early morning to after sunset.
-And you will find many people at the main beach, swimming, surfing or simply enjoying the beach.
+- Visit Byron Beach, the main beach for sun and fun.
+The best time to visit the beach is from early morning to after sunset.

-Stay one night at Wake Up Byron Bay, which is located opposite of Belongli Beach just a little outside of the main part of Byron Bay.
-The reason why I like this hostel even though it is slightly out of town is because of the free bike rentals.
-You can borrow one of their Jordaan Lekker bikes for free, and you can easily bike into town in 15 minutes along the bike path.
-Check prices & reviews: Agoda
+Stay one night at Wake Up Byron Bay, opposite Belongli Beach just a little outside of the main part of Byron Bay.
+I like this hostel even though it is slightly out of town because of the free bike rentals.
+You can borrow one of their Jordaan Lekker bikes for free and easily bike into town in 15 minutes along the bike path.

 Day 7 – 8: Gold Coast (2 days)